pgsql-io/multicorn2/README.md

 Multicorn2
 ==========

 Multicorn Python3 Wrapper for Postgresql Foreign Data Wrapper.
-Tested on Linux w/ Python 3.9++ & Postgres 12++.
-Support for Postgres 14+ is known to have some issues with predicate pushdown and updating. (lets get these fixed)
+Tested on Linux w/ Python 3.9-3.10 & Postgres 12-15.

 The Multicorn Foreign Data Wrapper allows you to fetch foreign data in Python in your PostgreSQL server.